-It is estimated that Metro COG will receive a direct allocation of \$12,500,000 consisting of funds from NDDOT programs utilizing federal funds, namely the Urban Regional Program and the Urban Roads Program.
-The projects being submitted this year to the NDDOT for FY 2025, include a federal participation request of \$25,543,200, \$13,043,200 more than the \$12,500,000 direct allocation that Metro COG in a TMA would receive for the listed projects, which raises a question about soliciting for projects totaling greater than what the TMA will receive.
+It is estimated that Metro COG will receive a direct annual allocation of approximately \$12,500,000 consisting of funds from NDDOT programs utilizing federal funds, namely the Urban Regional Program and the Urban Roads Program.
+The projects being submitted this year to the NDDOT for FY 2025, include a federal participation request of \$25,160,000, \$12,660,000 more than the \$12,500,000 direct allocation that Metro COG would receive for the listed projects, which raises a question about soliciting for projects totaling greater than what the TMA will receive.
 To date, Metro COG has not been provided direct guidance on how to best transition to a TMA solicitation and prioritization process, however NDDOT has asked that the agency proceed normally with solicitation and prioritization as an MPO.
 Metro COG shall continue to research how to best transition to the TMA process by working closely with NDDOT and getting feedback from other 'new' TMAs which have recently gone through a similar transition.

-Different than last year, Metro COG has conducted an exercise with this year's projects to compare various combinations of federal funds to the estimated direct allocation and estimated FY 2025 federal balance.
-Please see attachment number 10.
+Different than last year, Metro COG has conducted an exercise with this year's projects to compare various combinations of federal funds to the estimated direct allocation.
+Please see attachment number 9.

-TTC is recommending to prioritize the above projects for submittal to NDDOT for consideration.
+Staff is asking the TTC to prioritize the above projects for submittal to the NDDOT for consideration.
 Please be aware that for projects to be considered by NDDOT, the proper paperwork shall also be submitted with the request.

-City of West Fargo staff are working on completing the URP application for the 9th St E/Veteran's Blvd signal project for submittal.
+The prioritized project list will be submitted to the Policy Board for action at their December 15, 2020 meeting.
 Upon action by the Policy Board, staff will submit the prioritized list and project materials to NDDOT prior to the December 31, 2020 deadline.